 - Dive deeper into your website for information?

 - Move your visitors further into your sales funnel?

 Blog posts should cover one or more of the values above, and knowing which one we’re going for should help you outline a blog post.

 Want to learn how to write engaging blog posts?

-If you want access to my FREE strategic blog post writing template – with examples and guiding questions to help you write engaging content and better understand buyer intent – you can grab it here !
+You can get access to my strategic blog post writing template within my Marketing Hub.
+It offers examples and guiding questions to help you write engaging content and better understand buyer intent – check it out here !

 PHASE 2: PLANNING